venkatareddy-n/docker-practice/README.md

 docker images --> displays the images available in server

-docker ps --> checks the running containers

-docker ps -a --> checks the all containers

 docker pull <image_name> --> pulls the image from the docker repository/dockerhub

 docker pull nginx